ceph/ceph/doc/radosgw/STS.rst

 The user is created in a separate namespace - 'oidc' such that the user id doesn't clash with any other user ids in rgw.
 The format of the user id is - <tenant>$<user-namespace>$<sub> where user-namespace is 'oidc' for users that authenticate with oidc providers.

+RGW now supports Session tags that can be passed in the web token to AssumeRoleWithWebIdentity call.
+More information related to Session Tags can be found here
+:doc:`session-tags`.

 STS Configuration
 =================